Positive Body Image: Navigating the terms and movements

 Let’s take a look at some of these common terms and concepts:

 Body Positivity is one of the original and longer serving terms in relation to the positive body image movement.
 The goal of body positivity is to challenge and baulk the narrow and stereotypical societal, often western, beauty and body ideals.
-It allows for all bodies – regardless of their shape, weight, size, colour to be seen and accepted as ‘good bodies’.
-Body positivity is about body inclusivity, the celebration of body diversity and celebrates bodies as equals and has a strong focus on the inclusion and acceptance of larger bodies.
+It allows for all bodies – regardless of their shape, weight, size, or colour to be seen and accepted as ‘good bodies’.
+Originating from the fat acceptance movement from the 1960s, body positivity is about body inclusivity, the celebration of body diversity and celebrates bodies as equals, with a strong focus on the inclusion and acceptance of larger bodies.

 Fat acceptance and activism